 This post may contain affiliate links.
 That means if you click and buy, I may receive a small commission (at zero cost to you).
 Please see my full disclosure policy for details.

 Over the last 92 years, Walt Disney’s Animation Studios has created some of the most lovable and memorable characters in cinematic history such as Bambi and Thumper (Bambi), Mike and Sully (Monsters, Inc.), Jaq and Gus (Cinderella), The Walrus and The Carpenter (Alice in Wonderland) and Baloo and King Louie (The Jungle Book).
 This year they introduce two equally lovable new furry characters: Judy Hopps (voiced by Gennifer Goodwin) and Nick Wilde (Jason Bateman) in Zootopia.

-The only question is whether this is a family friendly film and I have been indecisive thus far since viewing the film this past Saturday so lets take a closer look together…
+I have been indecisive thus far since viewing the film this past Saturday so let us take a closer look together…

 — The movie is full of important moral messages about courage, perseverance, forgiveness, friendship, helping others and the importance of never giving up.

 — Stereotypes are attacked.
 All bunnies are not timid, foxes can be trusted, and the bad guy is not always the perceived predator.

 — Cops are favorably shown as diverse heroes in the community of Zootopia.
 Even the stereotypical cop who loves his donuts, Clawhauser (voiced by Nate Torrence), is exceedingly lovable.

 — There is a scene at Mystic Springs Oasis involving animal nudity.

 Yax the Yak (voiced by Tommy Chang) is quite funny, enlightened, and full of great insight that helps Judy Hopps and Nick Wilde with their case.
 Unfortunately, the scene also tries to evoke laughs by having animal nudists in varying yoga poses.